Estrogen-Rocks/estrogen-rocks.github.io/about.md

 title: About
 description: A little about the website
 ---
 We do not endorse nor condone any guide linked here.
-Always use common sense and try to consult your physician before doing any or all of these things.
+Always use common sense.

 If you are looking for an FtM guide, then consult [http://www.ftmguide.org](http://www.ftmguide.org)